PANE: scalable and effective attributed network embedding: : Single-Thread

 Recall that our objective function in \equref{eq:obj1} also aims to find $\XMb$ such that $\XMb\YM^{\top}\approx \BM'$, \ie to approximate the backward affinity matrix well.
-Here comes the key observation of the algorithm: that matrix $\VM$ (\ie $\YM$) returned by exact SVD is \textit{unitary}, \ie $\YM^{\top}\YM=\mathbf{I}$, which implies that $\XMb\approx\XMb\YM^{\top}\YM\approx\BM^{\prime}\YM$.
-Accordingly, we seed $\XMb$ with $\BM'\YM$ at Line 2 of \algref{alg:isvd}.
+We observe that the matrix $\VM$ (\ie $\YM$) returned by exact SVD is \textit{unitary}, \ie $\YM^{\top}\YM=\mathbf{I}$, which implies that $\XMb\approx\XMb\YM^{\top}\YM\approx\BM^{\prime}\YM$.
+Accordingly, we seed $\XMb$ with $\BM'\YM$ at Line 2 of \algoref{alg:isvd}.
 This initialization of $\XMb$ also leads to a relatively good approximation of the backward affinity matrix.
 Consequently, the number of iterations required by \svdccd is drastically reduced, as confirmed by our experiments in Section \ref{sec:exp}.

-\header \textbf{Efficient refinement of the initial embeddings.} In \algref{alg:svdccd}, after initializing $\XMf,\XMb$ and $\YM$ at Line 1, we apply cyclic coordinate descent to refine the embedding vectors according to our objective function in \equref{eq:obj1} from Lines 2 to 14.
+\header \textbf{Efficient refinement of the initial embeddings.} In \algoref{alg:svdccd}, after initializing $\XMf,\XMb$ and $\YM$ at Line 1, we apply cyclic coordinate descent to refine the embedding vectors according to our objective function in \equref{eq:obj1} from Lines 2 to 14.
 The basic idea of CCD is to cyclically iterate through all entries in $\XMf,\XMb$ and $\YM$, one at a time, minimizing the objective function with respect to each entry (\ie coordinate direction).
 Specifically, in each iteration, CCD updates each entry of $\XMf, \XMb$ and $\YM$ according to the following rules: